 When one of the ureters does not connect properly to the bladder and drains somewhere outside the bladder, this condition is called an ectopic ureter.

-Exstrophy of the bladder is when a baby’s bladder has grown inside out and is sticking through the wall of the belly (abdomen).
+Exstrophy of the bladder is when a baby’s bladder has grown inside out and is sticking out through the belly wall.
+Learn more about this condition.

 Horseshoe kidney is when the two kidneys join (fuse) together at the bottom.
 Read more about this condition.